Why Choose VIA’s Tools for Your Practice?

 - Universal across cultures and situations: The 24 VIA Character Strengths are present in all of us to varying degrees.
 These positive personality traits can be found across countries, cultures and situations.
 They are present throughout our daily lives, at home, school, work, in our relationships and our social lives.
 There is no situation or moment of your day where you cannot turn to one or more of your character strengths.

-- Scientifically-validated and non-proprietary: All VIA tools are founded upon the only scientifically-validated survey of character strengths in the world, the VIA Survey.
+- Scientifically-validated: All VIA tools are founded upon the only scientifically-validated survey of character strengths in the world, the VIA Survey.
 While most strength assessments keep psychometric information and data private to limit others’ ability to properly evaluate their tool/measure, we openly share the VIA Survey’s psychometric data and research information.
 All researchers and students are welcome to use the VIA Survey for free in their research.
 Hundreds of researchers already have!

 - Driven by a nonprofit mission: Established as a non-profit organization in 2000, we set out—and continue—to advance both the science and practice of character.
 Whether we are supporting new scientists, offering practitioners a new research-backed tool, promoting an inspiring strengths video, offering a motivating workshop or sharing a new research finding or intervention in an article, we always have this mission in mind.
 All that we do comes back to this purpose of advancing the science and practice of these universal strengths of character.